Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

 \subsection{Different effects contributing to frequency shifts}

 The observed changes in the phonon dispersions when employing \SSCHA\ and the resulting different dynamical stabilization pressures result from a combination of several effects that are not included at the level of standard DFT and DFPT.
 These are most importantly the vibrational contributions of the ions to the free energy, phonon anharmonicity, and ph-ph interactions.
 In the following, we will present an attempt to disentangle and determine the importance of each of these effects for \BSH.
+Before doing so, however, we want to briefly touch upon terminologies around phonon anharmonicity.
+Anharmonicity gives rise to ph-ph interactions, but also to the phonon self-interaction of a single mode; effects that are sometimes collectively referred to as anharmonic effects.
+In a frozen-phonon approach, single-mode potentials are usually obtained without incorporating ph-ph interactions, and there anharmonicity then refers to any deviation from the idealized parabolic potential.
+For the sake of clarity, we mention both aspects explicitly in the subsequent discussion.